 2. Drive your program from external industry experts 1/

 Companies are advised to take some basic security precautions to avoid becoming an easy target:

-Maintain clear and transparent internal communication within departments and inform customers about the data breach in a timely manner.
+- Maintain clear and transparent internal communication within departments and inform customers about the data breach fast.